pcsteppan/database-oeuvre/README.md

 On the front-end,
 - colors rendered through simple DOM + css, mainly flexbox
-- preview images hosted by webscraped site
+- preview images hosted by [webscraped site](www.the-athenaeum.org)

 On the back-end,
 - based on node
-- all data stored in a sqlite database file, constructed in python
+- all data stored in a sqlite database file, constructed a priori in python

 Database
 - sqlite file made through web scraping with [html-requests](https://html.python-requests.org/), the best python library for web scraping, and then calculating palletes with [Pillow](https://pillow.readthedocs.io/en/stable/) and [colorgram](https://pypi.org/project/colorgram.py/)